 - Make sure each store has the same opening hours if that is company policy, or make them unique depending on requirements

-- Each store should claim their GMB listing as well as Facebook, Bing and other sites that are applicable to them
+- Each store should claim their GMB listing as well as Facebook, Bing and other sites that apply to them

-The creation of in-depth guidelines will mean that even if the responsibility of updating store pages and listings is shared amongst a few people, they will still remain consistent and clear to customers wanting to find relevant information immediately.
-In this way there should be less chance of errors occurring.
+The creation of in-depth guidelines will mean that even if the responsibility of updating store pages and listings is shared amongst a few people, they will remain consistent and clear to customers wanting to find relevant information immediately.
+In this way, there should be less chance of errors occurring.

 3. Centralise NAP information

-This will be the master version of all your store details and can be kept up to date on a frequent basis.
+This will be the master version of all your store details and can be kept up to date frequently.
 By using Google Docs or another shared file it will be even easier to collaborate and ensure that if store information changes for any reason that everyone is aware.

 4. Highlight differences in stores

-It’s not enough to just have one person replicating information for each of your stores – each store should be as unique as possible in order for it to be found by local customers.
+It’s not enough to just have one person replicating information for each of your stores – each store should be as unique as possible for it to be found by local customers.